Read time 7 min

 Solip Park, NoVA alumni & PhD student in Aalto University

 Solip Park is a NoVA alumni 2019 and doctoral student at the Department of Media, Aalto University School of Arts, Design, and Architecture, with research interests on game production culture and immigrants in the video game industry.
 Solip has worked as a project manager in the game industry as well as an startup entrepreneur.
 She is now working at Games Now! open lecture series, as well as one of the members of Aalto Design Research group.

-Solip shared with us a story of how her enthusiasm in games lead her to do an internship in Finnish Museum of Games as well as collaborate with them in her master’s thesis.
-She also described how she was introduced to comic-based research in NoVA of which she skilfully used in her own thesis.
-After graduation Solip’s colleague Annakaisa Kultima from the game museum, current Postdoctoral Researcher at Aalto, invited her to be a part of game research community at Aalto University which lead her to start PhD studies at Aalto.is
+Solip shared with participants the story about how her enthusiasm in games lead her to do an internship in Finnish Museum of Games as well as collaborate with them in her master’s thesis.
+She also described how she was introduced to comic-based research in NoVA of which she skilfully used in her own thesis (see the illustration on the right).
+After graduation Solip’s colleague Annakaisa Kultima from the game museum, current Postdoctoral Researcher at Aalto, invited her to be a part of game research community at Aalto University which lead her to start PhD studies at Aalto.

 Comic script from Solip’s thesis.

 Matilda Löytty, NoVA alumni & Entrepreneur